vladelaina/vladelaina/README.md

 - 🏫 A college sophomore student.
 - 💖 Love Animes, Genshin impact.
-- ⭐ Write the best timer software using C language.
+- ⭐ Write the best timer software using C.